Laura6826/computer_infrastructure_assignments/README.md

 7. Test the Workflow Commit and push the workflow to your repository.
 Check the logs in GitHub to ensure that the weather.sh script runs correctly, that new data is being committed.

-- Te script was initally run manually to ensure that it ran correctly, and then it was allowed to run away, at 10am each day.
+- The script was initally run manually to ensure that it ran correctly, and then it was allowed to run away, at 10am each day.

+**Updates/ Improvements**

+***

 -However the assigned required us to run the bash script `weather.sh`, previously created in weekly Task 07 and the 'work flow' failed.